aravart/poolmate/README.md

 ## Usage

-    python capomate/teach.py --candidate-pool-filename CANDIDATE_POOL_FILENAME \
+    python poolmate/teach.py --candidate-pool-filename CANDIDATE_POOL_FILENAME \
         --loss-executable LOSS_EXECUTABLE                                      \
         --output-filename OUTPUT_FILENAME                                      \
         --teaching-set-size TEACHING_SET_SIZE                                  \
         --search-budget SEARCH_BUDGET
 `--candidate-pool-filename` is a file which contains the candidate pool to search from, one item per line.

-`--loss-executable` is an executable which `capomate` will call during its execution.
+`--loss-executable` is an executable which `poolmate` will call during its execution.
 This executable must take two command-line arguments `FILE1` and `FILE2`.
 The first argument `FILE1` will contain a set of items for the learner to train on.
 The second argument `FILE2` will be a filename where the executable should write the loss of learner after training on the items in `FILE1`.
 The lines in `FILE1` will simply be a subset of the lines in `CANDIDATE_POOL_FILENAME`.

 So for example the contents of `FILE1` might look like: